complight/presentation_learned_display_radiance_field_with_lensless_cameras/slides.md

 </div>

 <!--
-Despite the intensity non uniformity,👆 displays also suffer from color inconsistency👆 Now, I turn on two displays in our lab👆 showing the same color pallete 👆 As you can see the color varies.👆
+Despite the non uniform intensities,👆 displays also suffer from color inconsistency👆 Now, I turn on two displays in our lab👆 showing the identical color pattern on both displays 👆 As you can see the color varies dramatically from display to display.👆

-- Discoloration
 -->

 ---